Six Reasons to Consider Dividend Paying Stocks

 Research shows that allocating a portion of investable assets to dividend-paying stocks has the potential to enhance a portfolio’s overall risk/return profile.
 Our Deconstructing Dividends: A Closer Look at the Virtues of Dividend-Paying Stocks white paper presents compelling evidence as to why small- and mid-cap dividend-paying stocks should be part of a diversified portfolio.

 Our research shows that dividend-paying small- and mid-cap stocks:

 Historically deliver higher returns compared to non-dividend-paying stocks.

-Have lower risk profiles relative to non-dividend-paying stocks
+Demonstrate lower risk profiles relative to non-dividend-paying stocks.

 Have the ability to participate in up markets while preserving capital in down markets.

-Have low correlations with other equity classes, making them good portfolio diversifiers
+Are lowly correlated with other equity classes, making them good portfolio diversifiers.

-- Have shown to be attractive investments in rising rate environments
+Typically are attractive investments in rising rate environments.

 Learn more about our mutual funds that invest solely in the stocks of companies that pay a dividend: